Treikeh/vending_machine/README.md

-A seamless level loadig prototype with saving & loading using JSON and a simple achievements system.
+A seamless level loadig prototype with saving & loading using JSON, and a simple achievements system.

 Made with Godot version 4.5